 What is the future of passwords?

 While passwords won’t become obsolete anytime soon, the NIST has suggested the use of passphrases to make accounts more secure.
 A passphrase is a string of words longer than traditional passwords, such as “correcthorsebatterystaple” or “funkychairbrushplugs”.
 Because they use dictionary words, they are easy to remember but harder to crack.

 Biometrics, or the use of physical human characteristics such as facial features or fingerprints, will also play a significant part in the future of online security.
 Because cybercriminals cannot steal a person’s physical characteristics, biometrics is more secure and will be a preferred authentication method.

 Your business deserves the best cybersecurity protection.
 Our INFINIT Shield service minimizes the risk of cyberattacks by proactively maintaining the integrity of your IT infrastructure.
 We also work with industry-leading security providers such as Microsoft, Cisco, and Barracuda to provide clients with the best solutions.
-To learn more about what we can do for your Campbell business, schedule a FREE meeting with us today.
+To learn more about what we can do for your Campbell business, contact us today.